Corda Performance Test Suite

 settlement-perftest-cordapp, which models a digital asset exchange, where assets can be issued to nodes, transferred bilaterally between them, and exchanged in batch via atomic swap transactions.
 This CorDapp can be used to exercise scenarios of flows running across multiple nodes.

 The typical set-up used for performance tests at R3 consists of a small Corda network of 2-4 nodes and a notary to notarise transactions.
 These all run inside a datacenter or virtual network in the cloud with open connectivity (or at least Corda P2P and RPC communication enabled between the nodes).
 On each of the node machines, an instance of JMeter is running in server mode.

 The driving app sits outside the network and connects to the JMeter servers through SSH tunnels.
 In the basic test measuring the throughput of a node, the test definition instructs all JMeter servers to open RPC connections to one node, thus saturating the RPC handler and driving the node as hard as possible.
-The test typically e.g. issues cash on the node (no interaction with other nodes) or sends cash to a second node which requires sending P2P messages back and forth.
+The test might invoke a flow that can be completed locally (for example, cash issuance) or it might require exchanging P2P messages with other nodes (for example, cash payment).

 There are a number of different parts of the system that can be benchmarked with different performance tests, represented by different test plans and/or samplers.
 In general, the closer a performance test is to real world load, the less it is possible to isolate pinch points in the system under test.
 Hence a typical performance test run consists a of a number of these tests that allow seeing where a performance drop off occurs.

 If the reasons for a performance bottleneck cannot be figured out using a set of performance tests, it might be necessary to attach a remote profile app to one of the nodes and profile a manual performance run using any of the suite of existing JVM profiling tools available on the market.